nus-cs1010/2324-s1/docs/07-arithmetic-ops.md

 ### Overflow

-Consider the type `uint8_t`, which represents an unsigned 8-bit integer and the following code:
+Consider the type `uint8_t`, which represents an unsigned 8-bit integer, and the following code:

 ```C
 uint8_t c = 255;